juntagrico/juntagrico/docs/reference/settings.rst

   Tags define where the document is shown:

-  - 'account': show on profile/membership page
+  - ``'account'``: show on profile/membership page
-  - 'account-signup': same as above and additionally show it in the first step of the signup process
+  - ``'account-signup'``: same as above and additionally show it in the first step of the signup process
-  - 'account-signup-accept': same as above and must confirm checkbox that it has been read
+  - ``'account-signup-accept'``: same as above and must confirm checkbox that it has been read
-  - 'membership-signup' show on step "membership" during signup process
+  - ``'membership-signup'``: show on step "membership" during signup process
-  - 'membership-signup-accept': same as above and must confirm checkbox that it has been read
+  - ``'membership-signup-accept'``: same as above and must confirm checkbox that it has been read
-  - 'subscription': show on subscription overview page
+  - ``'subscription'``: show on subscription overview page
-  - 'extrasub': show below subscription parts on subscription overview page
+  - ``'extrasub'``: show below subscription parts on subscription overview page
-  - 'activityarea': show on activity area overview page
+  - ``'activityarea'``: show on activity area overview page

   Type: List of Tuples or Strings

   Default values are always applied when the corresponding settings are defined.
 E.g. setting BUSINESS_REGULATIONS and adding the same document in DOCUMENTS will show the document twice.

+  Default value is ``[]``, but if the other document settings are set, they are applied as follows:

   .. code-block:: python